holayzz/Shelpik/README.md

 **Shelpik** is a versatile tool for Android that combines the functionality of a macro tool, a tweaker, and an APK editor.
 The project does not require a high-performance device and works on API 29 and above.

 > Simply put, it's just a settings menu in a different shell :)
+> And its my first project on kotlin lol

 ---